icai/ac-matrix/README.md

 ac-matrix
 =========

-Javascript Array Matrix converting library
+Javascript Array Matrix converting library for constructing the developing simulation data and building the test list.